 Unlike internal growth, the model cannot forecast external station volumes based on model inputs such as zone data and transportation networks.
 When running the travel model in a forecast year condition, external station volumes must be increased to account for future growth, with forecast external station volumes specified as model inputs.
-Two possible approaches for forecasting external travel growth are applying external station growth rates based on historical count data (consistent approach with the previous model) or applying future year forecast data from the newly developed StateFocus.
-NFR Model forecast volumes are based on StateFocus 2045 volumes at the external stations, for locations that are included in the statewide model and that show reasonable results.
-For external station volumes were extrapolated based on growth rates assumptions retained from the 2012 NFR Model.
+Two possible approaches for forecasting external travel growth are applying external station growth rates based on historical count data, or applying future year forecast data from the statewide travel model, StateFocus.
+The NFR Model forecast volumes are based on growth rates obtained from StateFocus at the external stations, for locations that are included in the statewide model and that show reasonable results.
+For external stations that are not included the StateFocus network or that have unreasonable growth rates, 2050 external station volumes were extrapolated based on historical growth rates.
+The resulting 2019 and 2050 external station volumes are shown in Table 5.12.